sabinmarcu/LyticLanding/README.md

+# Lytic

-# This is the code for the landing page of the Lytic App
+This is the code for the landing page of the Lytic App